Speed Calculation in Rider Physics

 Although we can’t give you the feel of the wind in your hair (your fan can do it well, by the way), we can, with the help of some clever physics, make sure that we get as close as possible to the differences we see between riders in real rides and races.

-It’s needless but important to say that based on various factors like the basic physical equations, the speed modeling in real life, and of course, simulation of it on ROUVY, it is a bit of both, a scientific and mathematical challenge.
-Also, the training equipment-in-use affects your indoor road-feel significantly as it has hardware simulation limitations of its own.
+It’s needless but important to say that based on various factors like the basic physical equations, the speed modeling in real life, and of course, the simulation of it on ROUVY, it is a bit of both, a scientific and a mathematical challenge.
+Also, the training equipment-in-use affects your indoor road feel significantly as it has hardware simulation limitations of its own.

 Two of the parameters, amidst others that affect how fast you are going on your bike, are your WEIGHT and HEIGHT - or together, your frontal area.
 The frontal area affects the resistance your body has against the opposing forces such as air resistance or wind.

 While riding, riders with a larger frontal area need to produce more power to achieve the same speed as lighter riders.
 The difference is most prominent on a flat course or when going downhill.
 It does make sense, as a smaller rider will have less resistance against the wind or air in general.
 Note some evidence for the new calculation model tests.
-If we compare an 80kg (176 lbs.) rider to a 60kg rider (132 lbs.) over a 90km flat course, when producing constant and same power, the difference is 7 minutes in reaching the finish line.
+If we compare an 80 kg (176 lbs) rider to a 60 kg rider (132 lbs) over a 90 km (56 miles) flat course, when producing constant and same power, the difference is 7 minutes in reaching the finish line.